What Is The Best Flooring for the Waterproof Bathroom in Canada and North Vancouver BC?

 When you’re shopping for new bathroom flooring, here’s what to keep in mind and the type of materials to keep an eye out for.

-What to Consider When Choosing Bathroom Flooring
+What to Consider When Choosing Bathroom Flooring?

 What should you be thinking about when deciding between different types of flooring for the bathroom?
-It helps to take a step back and examine how your family uses the room, as well as what your design or aesthetics goals are for the bathroom.
+It helps to take a step back and examine how your family uses the room, as well as what your design or aesthetic goals are for the bathroom.
 Here are a few things to consider.

 1. The Size of the Bathroom